korthout/backport-action/README.md

 # Backport action

-A GitHub action to backport merged pull requests to selected branches.
+Fast and flexible GitHub action to backport merged pull requests to selected branches.

 This can be useful when you're supporting multiple versions of your product.
 After fixing a bug, you may want to apply that patch to the other versions.